Logahoric Higgs Torsors for a Complex Reductive Group: Moduli Space of Logahoric Higgs Torsors

-Therefore, it is equivalent to construct the moduli space of $R$-semistable $(\Gamma,G)$-Higgs bundles of type $\boldsymbol\rho$.
+Therefore, it is equivalent to construct the moduli space of $R$-semistable logarithmic $(\Gamma,G)$-Higgs bundles of type $\boldsymbol\theta$.
 Remember that we consider $X=Y/\Gamma$, and $X$ can be understood as the coarse moduli space of the stack $[Y/\Gamma]$.
-By definition, $\Gamma$-equivariant bundles over $Y$ are exactly bundles over $[Y/\Gamma]$.
-Then, we have the following correspondences.
+By definition, $\Gamma$-equivariant bundles on $Y$ are exactly bundles on the stack $[Y/\Gamma]$.
+Then, we have the following correspondence

-With respect to the above correspondence, it is enough to construct the moduli space of Higgs bundles on $[Y/\Gamma]$.
+With respect to the above correspondence, it is enough to construct the moduli space of logarithmic $G$-Higgs bundles on $[Y/\Gamma]$.